Bitl/Bloxlab/Readme.md

 Note that this repository doesn't include the extended SDK scripts.
 Download the zip from [here][sdk], then extract the folder.
 Inside the folder, there should be another folder.
 Rename the folder to "Marrow-ExtendedSDK-main" and place it in the Assets folder.
 Unity SHOULD load it up fine.

+You may also need to download the required packages for the SDK, alongside running the fixer tool SLZ provides to fix any additional problems.

 More information on the [mod.io page][mod-io].

 ## Credits: